Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Los Angeles and its opponents have combined to score more than 49 points in five of nine games this season.
+- Los Angeles has combined with its opponents to score more than 50.5 points in four of nine games this season.

-- San Francisco has combined with its opponents to score more than 49 points in four of eight games this season.
+- The two teams combine to average 52.1 points per game, 1.6 more than the over/under in this contest.

-- The combined points per game average of the two teams, 52.1, is 3.1 points more than Monday's over/under.
+- This contest's over/under is 3.4 points more than the 47.1 these two squads combine to surrender per game this season.

-- The 47.1 combined points per game that these two squads have allowed this season are 1.9 fewer than the 49 over/under in this contest.
+- Rams games this season feature an average total of 50.7 points, a number 0.2 points higher than Monday's over/under.

-- The average total in Rams games this season is 50.7, 1.7 points more than Monday's total of 49.
+- The 46.8 PPG average total in 49ers games this season is 3.7 points fewer than this game's over/under.

 Rams stats and trends

-- Los Angeles is 4-3 against the spread and 7-0 overall this season when the team puts up more than 25.3 points.
+- When Los Angeles scores more than 25.3 points, it is 4-3 against the spread and 7-0 overall.

-- In games that Los Angeles amasses more than 338.1 yards, the team is 4-5 against the spread and 7-2 overall.
+- Los Angeles is 4-5 against the spread and 7-2 overall when the team picks up over 338.1 yards.

-- The Rams have turned the ball over four more times (9 total) than the 49ers have forced a turnover (5) this season.
+- The Rams have turned the ball over nine times this season, four more turnovers than the 49ers have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the 49ers.